ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     }
 ```

-When you are taking your data in it is important to decide what you want to send in.
+When you are taking your data in, it is important to decide what you want to send in.

-You do not want to remove too much information, but also you don't want that your events become too bloated.
+You do not want to remove too much information nor do you want the events becoming too bloated.
-Meaning, that they contain too much information and you need to spend a lot of time extracting information when analysing your data.
+Meaning, that they contain too much information and you needing to spend a lot of time extracting information when analysing your data.
 Keep them as close to the actual event as possible, only adding in data if this is required.

 In our current example the sensor location does not need to be part of the traffic events as it is pretty static.
-If in your situation, you have another data entry where your sensor specifc data changes every few events, it might be worthwhile to add it to your event when taking it in.
+If in your situation, you have another data entry where your sensor specific data changes every few events, it might be worthwhile to add it to your event when taking it in.
 So that later on you do not have to spend time joining that data together.

 Sometimes your intake data is also too large, it is not wrong to ignore certain properties when taking in data in your stream.

-In our case we ignore a lot of the properties within the xml, as they do not serve our example.
+In our case we ignore a lot of the properties within the XML, as they do not serve our example.
 Having less properties to analyze can make your life easier, but if that raw data is no longer available you have lost that information for good.

 Be wise with what you remove as time travel is not something we can code in, ignored data is lost forever.